 Here, as before, and are independent random variables, with a diﬀerent random variable drawn for each value.
 As in the 1-D case, the expected value of gives back whatever variance spectrum is used for , but is not Hermitian.
 As before, the notation in these equations distinguishes between the value of the continuous spectral density function evaluated at a discrete frequency value, , and the discrete variance point function, .

 We must deﬁne random Hermitian amplitudes for use in the inverse Fourier transform.
-Looking ahead to a later page, which extends the results of this page to time-dependent surfaces, deﬁne the time-dependent spectral amplitude
+Looking ahead to the page on Time Dependent Surfaces, which extends the results of this page to time-dependent surfaces, deﬁne the time-dependent spectral amplitude

 This function is clearly Hermitian, so the inverse DFT applied to will give a real-valued .
 Recall that a function of the form gives a wave propagating in the direction.
 The corresponding in this equation gives a wave propagating in the direction, which is in the downwind half plane of all directions.
 In general the temporal angular frequency is a function of the spatial frequency .
 For example, for deep-water gravity waves, .